GiihCastro/GiihCastro/README.md

 <img src="./arquivos/background.png" alt="megif" width=100% />

 # Hello, World!
 I'm Giih! 💻✨
-- I'm a student of computer engineering
+- Computer Engineering student, always curious and eager to learn
-- Passionate about challenges and innovation
+- Passionate about challenges, innovation, and building meaningful solutions
-- Currently studying to improve my English
-- Determined to become a versatile professional
+- Determined to grow into a versatile and high-impact professional
 <br/>
 <br/>